ChainSafe/gossamer/dot/network/README.md

 [Finality](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa) protocols ("gadgets") such as GRANDPA are often described in terms of "games" that are played by the participants in a network.
-In GRANDPA, this game relates to voting on the blocks that inform the canonical chain
+In GRANDPA, this game relates to voting on the blocks that inform the canonical chain.
+This notification protocol is used by peers to cast votes for participation in the GRANDPA game.

 ##### Request/Response Protocols